lupasearch/lupasearch-client/docs/components/search-box.md

 - `labels.currency` - label of the currency, where price is displayed;

 - `labels.priceSeparator` - decimal separator for price value (19,85 €)

+- `labels.currencyTemplate` - if set, it will be used to format the price.
+Value {1} will be replaced with the price value.
+For example: `€ {1}` will display `€ 19,85` for a price of 19.85 (formatted using your chosen priceSeparator);

 - `labels.defaultFacetLabel` - label to show for the first suggestion that has multiple facets returned.
 For example: (`books 'in category': entertainment`);